 Please read the pre-script, it's there for a reason.

-This is a spin-off AU of another ongoing story of mine, Per Ardua ad Astra, (a Harry Potter/Stargate Atlantis crossover) and was requested by 'BlackOpsCommander,' who suggested for a crossover between 'my' version of Harry, an elite soldier, and NCIS, specifically interacting mostly with Ziva.
+This is a spin-off AU of another ongoing story of mine, Per Ardua ad Astra, (a Harry Potter/Stargate Atlantis crossover) and was requested by 'BlackOpsCommander,' who asked for a crossover between 'my' version of Harry, an elite soldier, and NCIS, specifically interacting mostly with Ziva.
 The title should give away the general idea.

 To summarize for those who haven't read Per Ardua - Harry loses his magic at the end of 'Order of the Phoenix', but gains a supernatural ability - basically, weather manipulation, with a few little extras - but the superpowers aren't the point of the story, and he doesn't use them much.
-Read the first couple of chapters of Per Ardua to get more detail on that, (or hell, just read the whole thing, more readers are always welcome).
+Read the first couple of chapters of Per Ardua to get more detail on that, (or hell, just read the whole thing.
+More readers are always welcome).
 After leaving Hogwarts (no magic, remember), he attends a military prep school, then joins the RAF, trains as a pilot then switches career tracks and joins the SAS because of the whole supernatural power thing, and he becomes a top operative (obviously, wouldn't be interesting if he didn't).
 With the wars in Afghanistan, Iraq and other places, he's been kept busy ever since.

-Chapter One: First Impressions Count
+Chapter One - First Impressions Count

-He'd spent the last fortnight out in the Negev itself, alternating between student and instructor with the Sayerat Matkal - learning how the Israelis did things, then describing and showing them how combat experience in Afghanistan had affected the desert and mountain warfare techniques of his own unit, the Special Air Service.
+He'd spent the last fortnight out in the Negev itself, alternating between student and instructor with the Sayerat Matkal - first learning how the Israelis did things, then describing and showing how combat experience in Afghanistan had affected the desert and mountain warfare techniques of his own unit, the Special Air Service.
 The Sayeret Matkal - literally 'General Staff Reconnaissance Unit,' but nicknamed just 'The Unit' by the IDF - had been based on the SAS, even borrowing their motto, 'Who Dares, Wins', and there was a long history of cooperation and cross training between the two units.